NebulousDev/QuartzEngine/README.md

 # Quartz Engine
 Quartz Engine is a fully 3D game engine built in C++ using Vulkan.
-This is primarily a personal project, **builds are not gurenteed to work**.
+This is primarily a personal project.

 ## Features (WIP)
 - [ ] Core